submariner-io/submariner-website/src/content/contributing/building_testing/_index.en.md

 ### Multi-Cluster Submariner Deployment

-Shipyard provides a basic target that deploys submariner on a KIND based multi-cluster environment (if one isn't yet created, this target will first invoke the clusters target to do so): as well):
+Shipyard provides a basic target that deploys submariner on a KIND based multi-cluster environment (if one isn't yet created, this target will first invoke the clusters target to do so):

 ```shell
 make deploy